cs3org/OCM-API/IETF-OCM-MLS.md

 protocol carry wrapped file keys ({{key-distribution}}) and per-server transport credential updates ({{credential-update}}).

-- **At least one MLS leaf per user.** Each user who is a member of a federated group has at least one MLS leaf node, enabling individual users to be added and removed independently.
-In web-client deployments the OCM Server manages a single leaf node per user on their behalf.
-In native client deployments each user may have a leaf node per device.
+- **Exactly one MLS leaf per user.** Each user who is a member of a federated group has exactly one MLS leaf node, enabling individual users to be added and removed independently.
+In web-client deployments the OCM Server manages that leaf on the user's behalf.
+A user participating from multiple native devices MUST represent those devices by a single Virtual Client leaf, with the devices acting as Emulator Clients in accordance with [ietf-mls-virtual-clients].
+A leaf per device, the Simple Multi-client model defined by that document, MUST NOT be used.
+Adding or removing a device MUST use the emulation-group management procedures in [ietf-mls-virtual-clients] Section 6, not an Add or Remove in the federated group.

+Transitioning from a single device to multiple devices is an implementation detail that does not affect the protocol.
+A native client implementation is however RECOMMENDED to establish an emulation group when enrolling the user's first device and represent the user as a Virtual Client, even while that device is the only Emulator Client.

 - **The OCM Server is a MLS client.** An OCM Server meets the MLS definition of a client.
 For web-client deployments this means key